riscv-vela/f-vela/README.md

 - Load them in **Verilator** simulation as the test program, or
 - Run them on the FPGA (VCU118 or U280/FireSim) as workloads to evaluate and experiment with the NPU.

+## Testbench and Software Stack

+Software tests live under `NPU/software/`:

+- `bareMetalC`
+  Simple arithmetic / memory access / micro-benchmark tests Includes `gemv_single` / `gemv_double` for INT8×INT8 GEMV acceleration (`gemv_auto`),
+  and `mpgemm.c` for ternary tiled GEMM acceleration (`tiled_mpgemm_auto`).

+- `riscv-tests`
+  Extended RISC-V tests that exercise NPU instructions and interfaces

+- `rocc-software`
+  Programs that issue RoCC instructions to the NPU and validate results

+- `transformers`
+  Small transformer or NN inference workloads that stress GEMM / vector paths in the NPU

+All of these can be built via `./build.sh` and then used as workloads in simulation or on FPGA.

 ---